First and foremost, you need to know that tonsil stones can go away on their own.

 - In some cases, you might experience ear pain, as the tonsil stone shares same nerve channels with the ear

 As mentioned previously, in some cases, tonsil stones can go away on their own.

-But in most cases, using home remedies for tonsil stones is what makes the difference between waiting, and having an infection-free mouth.
+But in most cases, using home remedies is what makes the difference between waiting, and having an infection-free mouth.

 Here are some remedies that work.

 Apple cider vinegar is a staple in the kitchen.

 And vinegar is not only good for cooking, but for taking care of many conditions and illnesses as well http://journals.christuniversity.in/index.php/mapana/article/view/1514.

 ACV can help with a wide variety of ailments, and tonsil stones belong to the list.